pacmn91/BeyondKerrQNM/README.md

 # BeyondKerrQNM
-This repository provides the modifications to the Teukolsky equation and to the Kerr quasinormal mode frequencies due to higher-derivative corrections.
+This repository provides the modifications to the Teukolsky equation and to the Kerr quasinormal mode frequencies due to higher-derivative corrections, associated to the paper https://arxiv.org/abs/2409.04517

  It contains the following folders:

 -Potentials: files with the analytic correction to the Teukolsky potential